When working on a project, individually or collaboratively, you may encounter the following scenarios:

 git branch -D name_of_the_branch

-Branches should be used to keep the master branch clean.
-That is, the master should only contain work which is complete, tested, and rightfully belongs in the master version of the project.
+Branches should be used to keep the main branch clean.
+That is, the main should only contain work which is complete, tested, and rightfully belongs in the main version of the project.
 Similarly, you should try to keep individual branches as clean as possible by only adding one new feature per branch.
-This is because if you are working on several features, some may be finished and ready to merge into master while others are still under development.
+This is because if you are working on several features, some may be finished and ready to merge into main while others are still under development.
 Keeping your branches clean means only making changes related to the feature on the feature’s branch.
 Give your branches sensible names, “new_feature” is all well and good until you start developing a newer feature on another branch.